Home Blog List General List Snippets List Blog Downloads General Downloads

 As you will know from the latest news reports, the inhabitants of Earth have sent a very primitive contraption to our world with the intention of taking pictures of the rocky surface.
 As soon as we detected it coming through space, we finalised our plans to guide it to a landing position somewhere harmless, but interesting enough to keep them occupied for a while.
 We finally chose the Plain of Yellowknife, near Gale Crater which is located at the base of Mount Sharp.
 This is our municipal dirt track racing arena, which seemed most appropriate* for their two Rover vehicles*, with lots of room for them to travel around and manoeuver, and plenty of dust and rocks for them to investigate.
 Municipal Racing Club season ticket holders have been relocated to another nearby dirt track until further notice.
 When the Earth Rovers’ mission is complete, we will be erasing the track marks, so as not to spoil our scenic countryside for the future.

-* Omission phrase "mos(t) appropriate" Always insert the distinguishing vowel in "appropriate" and "proper" as the meanings and outlines are similar
+* Omission phrase "mos(t) appropriate" Always insert the diphone in "appropriate" and the first vowel in "proper" as the outlines and meanings are similar

 We are compiling a list of places of interest for any future Earth Rovers to be directed to, and we are sure that they appreciate this help with their space exploration programme.
 Their vehicles are equipped with several mastcams with telephoto lenses* and a chemcam which will analyse rock and soil samples, in conjunction with an alpha particle X-ray spectrometer.
 This is exactly what we recommend for our pre-school students when they are first learning about the soil and stones in their gardens, and we are delighted to know that the Earth people have the same good ideas as we do.